programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	let gallery, gallery2, gallery3;
 ```

-Then we will make a textureLoader and load the 3 textures.
-Then for each of the 3 panels we make a mesh with one of the textures and move the panel to the correct place.
+Then you will make a textureLoader and load the 3 textures.
+Then for each of the 3 panels you make a mesh with one of the textures and move the panel to the correct place.
 So within the init function, after:

 ```